-- (c) Encryption should always be enabled for Bluetooth connections (i.e., "Security Mode 1" does not enable encryption, and therefore should never be used). - n.
+- n.
 Hacking tools are not to be used on GSA workstations without permission from OCISO, including password crackers, software that bypasses network controls (e.g., Tor), or hacking toolkits (e.g., Kali, Metasploit). - o.
 All GSA owned or managed network devices must maintain a connection to a GSA facility, and/or handle GSA data shall be strategically positioned behind a GSA firewall to provide analysis/correlation, management structure, and minimize threats presented by external attacks. - p.
 If GSA systems interconnect, they must connect using a secure methodology providing security commensurate with the acceptable level of risk as defined in the System Security and Privacy Plan and limiting access only to the information needed by the other system IAW GSA CIO-IT Security-01-07 and GSA CIO-IT Security-06-30. - q.
-GSA users must secure mobile devices, like all enterprise devices, against a variety of threats.
-This includes handling PII/CUI.
-Included in the definition of 'Mobile devices' are smartphones and tablets.
-Excluded in the definition of mobile devices are laptops since the security controls for laptops are quite different from smartphones.
-Also excluded in the definition are basic cell phones due to the limited security options available and their limited threat.
-GSA has outlined information on mobile devices at: https://sites.google.com/a/gsa.gov/mobileinfo/.
-GSA CIO-IT Security-12-67 is designated as the GSA policy on mobile devices and applications and provides specific information security requirements. - r.
-GSA's Mobile Device Management (MDM) solution ensures Government issued phones have appropriate security including; encryption, application controls, passwords usage, remote locking, remote wiping, and operating system protection. - s.
-Users must not connect to GSA resources without complying with the requirements which the Guide describes. - t.
-GSA CIO-IT Security-12-67 details the steps necessary to use a personally owned mobile device, which include: - (1) GSA will install MDM on the device and enforce control security settings, including password usage, encryption, and inactivity timeout. - (2) GSA will ensure GSA can wipe the device clean if it is lost or stolen or after repeated unsuccessful attempts at logon. - (3) GSA will not support personally owned mobile devices. - (4) Users must agree to and sign a GSA Personal Device Usage Agreement and the GSA Rules of Behavior for Personally Owned Mobile Devices.

-- u.
+GSA CIO-IT Security-12-67 provides GSA's specific information security requirements regarding mobile devices and applications.
+Per CIO-IT Security-12-67, mobile devices include smartphones and tablets and excludes laptops and basic cell phones.
+In accordance with CIO-IT Security-12-67: - (1) All mobile applications must follow the approval process described in the guide before being added to any mobile device or being included in a system's boundary. - (2) GSA's Mobile Device Management (MDM) solution must be installed, operating, and managed by GSA on all mobile devices before they connect to any GSA resources. - (3) All mobile applications and devices must be part of a system ATO, or in the case of standalone applications, receive its own ATO. - r.
 Systems shall be implemented per the enterprise architecture principles in GSA Order CIO 2110.4.
 The principles contained in GSA Order CIO 2110.4 are consistent with OMB Circular A-130 which establishes the framework for architecture to address security controls for components, applications, and systems. - (1) In addition to the principles set forth in GSA Order CIO 2110.4, architecture practices cited in OMB's Federal Segment Architecture Methodology must be used during planning a new system or significant capability enhancement. - (2) GSA OCISO has determined that the implementation of enterprise architecture principles is provided as a common control by the Office of Enterprise Planning and Governance (IDR).
 For additional details, please refer to GSA CIO-IT Security-18-90.